rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

 	I watch as it trails off to a man named Stewart calling Melville careless.
 	Careless Melville.
 He wrote America's first Great Novel.
 America.
 This book reeks of America.

+But I'm back again in a flash and playing with the boys Finkelstein alights:

+	[Their] theory is cleary untenable.
+There is no "Islamic dispenation" which makes it "impossible" for a Parsee to bear an Islamic name.
+In [Muslim] law the fire-worshiping Zoroastrians were treated like Jews and Christians, "the people of the Book," as distinguished from heathen.
+They could if they wished bear Islamic names, as did many Jews living in Muslim countries.

 <hr>

 "Herman Melville's composition of _Moby-Dick_, a dawdling, on-and-off affair"<span>&mdash;</span>might I interject a notion at this juncture?